Sorroko/cclite/README.md

 - Extract the SRC Zip
 - Copy everything in CCLite-android-master/src/ to sdcard/love game/ "You should create this folder"
 - Launch Love for Android
-- Use Back/return key to Open/Close Keyboard
+- Use Menu key to Open Keyboard

 License
 -------